jjhickman/aim/README.md

 ## Setup and Running App

-Running this app only requires Docker and a web browser.
+Running this app only requires Docker on the host and a web browser.

 1. Unzip archive of project
 2. Enter project root directory in terminal with `cd <./path/to/project>`